at-karan-sharma/autonomous-desk-esphome/README.md

      <img alt="Soldered and wrapped wiring" src="images/soldered-and-wrapped.jpg" height="400" />
    </p>
 6. (Optional) Print 3D casing using the included files and assemble.
    - When assembling, use a ziptie on either end of the stripped section, before fitting it into the case with hot glue.
-This will help the cable from coming loose.
+This will help prevent the cable from getting yanked out of the case.

   <br/>
   <p align="center">